-Still, according to the EWG report, nearly all reviewed sunscreens filtered harmful UVA rays, a nearly 20 percent increase since 2007.
+Still, according to the EWG report, nearly all reviewed sunscreens filtered harmful UVA rays, a nearly 20% increase since 2007.

 According to Newsweek, the Sunscreen Innovation Act of 2014, a law signed by former President Barack Obama allowing more efficient FDA review of sunscreen ingredients, helped drive the positive changes.

 But researchers say the FDA Broad Spectrum Testing standards are still too weak and more work needs to be done.

 Here are some tips from EWG when picking out the best sunscreen for you:

 A higher SPF level doesn’t always mean it’s a better product.

 According to EWG researchers, high-SPF products contain more sun-filtering chemicals than others.
 This could lead to other types of sun damage (like melanoma risk) and health risks such as allergic reactions, tissue damage, hormone disruption and more.